 Welcome to Voter Service Central!

-If you were a Special Registration Deputy (SRD), your certification has probably expired.
-Beginning January 9, 2017, you can assist voters with voter registration using the new Online Voter Registration (OVR) system linked to MyVote.
-The Wisconsin Elections Commission has created this video to help form SRDs learn to use the new OVR system to assist voters.
+If you were a Special Registration Deputy (SRD), your certification has expired.
+However, you can assist voters with voter registration using the new Online Voter Registration (OVR) system linked to MyVote.
+The Wisconsin Elections Commission has created this video to help former SRDs learn to use the new OVR system to assist voters.
 We encourage you all to watch this video.

 Information for Senior Center Liaisons (links to a separate page)

 Voter Photo ID Resource Information